π Overview

 translation_extraction_log.json

-: A detailed log of every unique key found and the file paths where it was located.failed_translation_keys.json
+: A detailed log of every unique key found in your *code* and the file paths where it was located.failed_translation_keys.json

 : A list of any keys that failed to be translated by the AI, so you can easily retry them.